-Senior Lecturer in Illustration including the role of Course Leader
+Senior Lecturer in Illustration inc. Academic Course Leader role

-The School of Arts in Cheltenham has a proud history of Art education stretching back to 1852 when it was established in Cheltenham.
-We continue to pride ourselves on our support for students in developing their employability alongside their academic, creative and personal growth through innovative pedagogy and real-world engagement.
-Our portfolio of exciting creative undergraduate taught courses now includes courses in Photography and a broad range of Design subjects, along with Art courses, across three campuses in Cheltenham and also Performing Arts courses at our Gloucester campus.
+The School of Arts in Cheltenham has a proud history of Art education stretching back to 1852 and we continue to pride ourselves on our support for students in developing their employability alongside their academic, creative and personal growth through innovative pedagogy and real-world engagement.
+Our portfolio of exciting creative undergraduate taught courses includes a broad range of Art, Design and Photography courses across our campuses in Cheltenham as well as Performing Arts courses at our Gloucester campus.
 The Illustration courses and facilities are located in the beautiful Francis Close Hall Campus in Cheltenham.

 The undergraduate Illustration course has drawing and narrative illustration as key drivers, embeds contextual understanding and theory within its curriculum and has a strong focus upon professional development to encourage collaborative and sustainable practice.
 The course offers traditional printing and bookbinding alongside Risograph and contemporary digital approaches to illustration.